 - Low loan limits.
 The maximum loan amount you can borrow with Discover Personal Loans is $35,000.
-Many competitors allow larger loans.
-LendingClub allows you to borrow up to $40,000, and LightStream allows you to borrow up to $100,000.
+Some competitors allow you to borrow even larger loans.
+LightStream, for example, allows you to borrow up to $100,000.

 - Late Payment Fees.
 Despite its general lack of other fees, Discover may charge a late fee if you miss a loan payment.